istvnurbn/istvnurbn.github.io/content/posts/003-platform_of_choice/index.md

 +++
 title = "platform of choice"
-summary = "AA post about admitting that I tinker with the backbone of my blog far too much." tags = ["site", "hugo", "geek"] date = 2022-09-27T18:20:22+02:00 lastmod = [":git", "lastmod", "date", "publishDate"]
+summary = "A post about admitting that I tinker with the backbone of my blog far too much." tags = ["site", "hugo", "geek"] date = 2022-09-27T18:20:22+02:00 lastmod = [":git", "lastmod", "date", "publishDate"]